 Common Causes of Dehydration in the Elderly

 The root causes of dehydration are loss of bodily fluids and not getting enough water.
-Healthy adults often become dehydrated because they neglect to drink water throughout the hustle and bustle of daily life.
+Healthy adults can become dehydrated because they neglect to drink water throughout the hustle and bustle of daily life.
 For seniors, it’s often a different story.

 Many seniors with dementia or Alzheimer’s literally forget to drink water frequently.
 Mobility-impaired seniors who live alone might have a hard time accessing water.
 Seniors with diabetes might have a hard time keeping up with frequent urination, a common diabetes symptom.
-The flu can also lead to dehydration due to symptoms like diarrhea and vomiting; seniors have a tougher time bouncing back from the flu than healthy adults, which means that hydrating is essential after a flu bout.
+The flu can also lead to dehydration due to symptoms like diarrhea and vomiting; seniors have a tougher time bouncing back from the flu than healthy adults, which means that hydrating is essential during and after a flu bout.

-Different health issues pose unique risks of dehydration in the elderly, so it’s a good idea to take a minute and ask yourself these questions: What might be preventing your loved from getting enough water?
+Different health issues pose unique risks of dehydration in the elderly, so it’s a good idea to take a minute and ask yourself these questions: What might be preventing your loved one from getting enough water?
 And what can you do to reduce that risk?

-As we age, our bodies water percentage naturally decreases.
+As we age, our body’s water percentage naturally decreases.
 Since seniors already have less body water to work with, staying hydrated is critical for them, especially when paired with a complex health issue like Alzheimer’s or diabetes.